-Optimal skim boarding beaches can be hard to come by.
-They need be be relatively flat, free of rocks and seaweed, not too crowded, and have a break that leaves a thin layer of placid water on the shoreline.
+Optimal skimboarding beaches are hard to come by, but we have you covered.
+They need to be relatively flat, free of rocks and seaweed, not too crowded, and have a break that leaves a thin layer of placid water on the shoreline.
 With all that kind of criteria, skimboarding beaches might as well be called the “Goldilocks" of the water sport circuit.
 No need to fret, though!
-Tripping.com has complied a list of the best places to start perfecting your form.
+We have complied a list of the best places to start perfecting your form.

 Less crowded than nearby Rehoboth Beach, this family-friendly, dog-friendly beach is deceptively humble.
 Though most beach-goers would never know, those in the skimboarding circles know Dewey Beach as the host of some of the biggest skimboarding competitions around.
 Close to cute shops and restaurants, it is easy to kick back and relax after a long day of tearing it up in the company of the pros.